iper1305/iper1305/README.md

 ⚡ **A Few Quick Facts**

-- 🛠️ I'm currently working as a QA Team Lead at Voicespin Ltd.
+- 🛠️ I'm currently working as a Software Testing Team Lead at Voicespin Ltd.
 - 🧠 I’m currently learning: **Appium, Jenkins, Allure TestOps**.
 - 📫 How to reach me: **iper1305@gmail.com**